Roboy/roboy_git_tutorial_ss18/README.md

 This is one of the biggest advantages of `git`: everyone can work on his own branch and doesn't have to worry about breaking something.

 Now, let's merge all the changes in the team master branch again.
-This time, the same line (background color) was modified, so we expect to have merge conflicts.
+This time, the same line (background colour) was modified, so we expect to have merge conflicts.
 To make merging easier, one person (`B`) will merge everything locally.

 First, you fetch a list of all branches from the server: